jupegarnica/garn-validator/README.md

 is(Symbol)(Symbol()); // true
 ```

-A valid constructor is a `class` or any built-in constructors.
+A valid constructor is a `class` or any built-in constructor.

 ```js
 class Car {}